-PoC for Incident Evacuation Training Using Generative AI with Slack + AWS Chatbot + Bedrock
+PoC of Incident Evacuation Training Using Generative AI with Slack + AWS Chatbot + Bedrock

-This article introduces a PoC for an incident evacuation drill using Slack workflow + AWS Chatbot + Bedrock that our team created at a hackathon event.
+This article introduces a PoC for an incident evacuation drill using Slack workflow, AWS Chatbot, and Bedrock, which was created by our team at a hackathon event.

 SRG's one-day hackathon event "SRG TechFest"Incident evacuation drills using generative AIReason for choosing incident evacuation drills as the subjectcompositionIntroducing what I createdthoughtsConclusion